Dratui/AI-Arena/README.md

   * 2048
   * Connect 4
   * TicTacToe

+Also by default, some AI are implemented but the goal is that you implement our own to test it against others.

 The rules to implement a new game are listed both in the wiki and in the how_to_create_a_game.md file.